-Attorney Samera Habib provides contempt of court representation in Denver, CO, for parents or spouses who are seeking reparations from the other parent or former spouse.
-Contempt of court can be shown if a judge has issued an order for child support or other family law agreements, but the responsible party deliberately disobeys the order.
-Filing a request for a contempt of court hearing is a very serious step.
-Along with associate attorney Allison Boschert, our team can help you decide whether contempt is the appropriate motion, and we urge you to call us at (720) 749-2876 or submit an online request to review your case.
+Attorney Samera Habib provides contempt of court representation in Denver, Colorado for men or fathers who are seeking reparations from the other parent or former spouse.
+Contempt of court can be shown if a judge has issued a valid court order, the other party had knowledge of the order and the ability to comply with it, but the responsible party deliberately disobeys the order.
+Filing a motion for a contempt of court is a very serious step.
+Samera and her team can help you decide whether contempt of court is the appropriate motion, and we urge you to call us at (720) 749-2876 or submit an online request to review your case.

 What is Contempt of Court?

 There are two types of contempt of court.
 Direct contempt occurs when a person exhibits behaviors or actions that are immediately punishable, such as disrespecting or interrupting a judge.
 In contrast, indirect contempt occurs outside of the judge's presence.
-Contempt can also be remedial, in which general disobedience occurs, or punitive.
-In this case, the other party was able to comply but simply chose not to.
-They have the right to a public defender and may be punished with up to six months of jail time.
+Contempt can also be remedial or punitive.
+In remedial contempt the offending party is asked to fix their mistake.
+In punitive contempt, the other party may go to jail.
+Parties facing punitive contempt charges have the right to a public defender and may be punished by up to six months of jail time.

 Reasons to File Motion for Contempt of Court

-If you know the other party has ignored a court order even though they have the ability to obey it, you can file a motion for a contempt of court hearing.
-Court orders that are commonly violated and could warrant a contempt of court motion include failure to:
+If you know the other party has ignored a court order even though they have the ability to obey it, you can file a motion for a contempt of court.
+Court orders that are commonly violated and could warrant a contempt of court action include failure to:

 - Pay spousal or child support